Vakatawa injury worry in Racing 92's loss to Bordeaux-Begles - RFI

 Jalibert re-established a seven-point advantage for his side after finishing off a superb break from Ben Lam in the 52nd minute.

-Machenaud and Australia full-back Beale both kicked penalties as Travers' side closed to 30-29 on the hour mark.
+Machenaud and Beale both kicked penalties as Travers' side closed to 30-29 on the hour mark.

-Machenaud and opposition scrum-half Maxime Lucu traded shots at goal to set-up a tense final 10 minutes with just a point between the sides before Beale hit the post with his late long-range effort.
+Machenaud and opposition scrum-half Maxime Lucu traded shots at goal to set up a tense final 10 minutes, with just a point between the sides before Beale hit the upright with his effort from 50 metres.

-Later, Toulouse welcome South Africa's Rugby World Cup winner Cheslin Kolbe back for the trip to bottom side Agen looking to take back top spot.
+Later, Toulouse, looking to take top spot, welcome South Africa's Rugby World Cup winner Cheslin Kolbe back for the trip to bottom side Agen.

-Elsewhere, former England U20s winger Gabriel Ibitoye makes his debut for Montpellier as they entertain Lyon and Philippe Saint-Andre has dropped eight players including former Springboks hooker Bismarck du Plessis and England centre Alex Lozowski.
+Elsewhere, Montpellier entertain Lyon, with manager Philippe Saint-Andre dropping eight players including former Springboks hooker Bismarck du Plessis and England centre Alex Lozowski.

-On Sunday, Eben Etzebeth's Toulon entertain Stade Francais and Brive head to Pau.

-On Friday, La Rochelle moved above Toulouse as back-rower Gregory Alldritt and hooker Pierre Bourgarit both scored twice in the 40-3 hammering over Bayonne.
+On Friday, La Rochelle moved above Toulouse as back-rower Gregory Alldritt and hooker Pierre Bourgarit both scored twice in a 40-3 hammering over Bayonne.

 © 2021 AFP